joerdav/xc/doc/content/_introduction.md

 ```
 ````

-The task could be run simply with `xc tag`, but a side-effect is that the steps for pushing a tag without the use of `xc` are clearly documented too.
+The task could be run simply with `xc tag`, but a side-effect of it being an `xc` task is that the steps for pushing a tag without the use of `xc` are clearly documented too.

 ```
 $ xc tag